Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Gale duality for positive solutions of polynomial systems

 where $(D \cdot z)^{\alpha_j}=\prod_{i=1}^{n} \langle P_i,z \rangle^{\alpha_{ij}}$.
 Let $x=\varphi(y)$.
 Then, $ x^{a_i}=\langle P_i,y \rangle$ for $i=1,\ldots,n$, which gives $(x^{a_1},\ldots,x^{a_{n}})\in \ker(C)$.
 Moreover, since $y \in {\mathcal C}_P^{\nu}$, we have that $x \in \R_{>0}^d$, and then $x$ is a positive solution of system~\eqref{E:system}. \end{proof}

-\begin{remark} Theorem 2.2 in \cite{BS07} is a particular case of Theorem \ref{Galesystems} taking a Gale dual matrix $D$ with the identity matrix $I_{k+1}$ at the top (in which case the condition that $(1,0,\ldots,0) \in \overline{{\mathcal C}}_P$ is trivially satisfied). \end{remark}
+\begin{remark} Theorem 2.2 in \cite{BS07} is a particular case of Theorem \ref{Galesystems} taking a Gale dual matrix $D$ with the identity matrix $I_{k+1}$ as a submatrix (in which case the condition that $(1,0,\ldots,0) \in \overline{{\mathcal C}}_P$ is trivially satisfied). \end{remark}